BLE-LTER/ble-handbook/handbook.md

 	- "For-Network" if item is to appear in the broad LTER network group library (see [instructions for contributing to the LTER group library](https://lternet.edu/lter-publications-and-products-instructions/))
 	- "Related Data" if item is a related dataset
 - Add appropriate custom tags (via Tags tab, right hand pane on Zotero desktop):
-	- LTER-Funded for work funded by BLE
-	- LTER-Enabled - 1) pubs by BLE personnel that were enabled by the LTER but funded through other sources, 2) pubs by non-BLE personnel that were enabled by BLE through leveraging of logistical support, sample collections, etc., and 3) pubs by non-BLE personnel that use BLE datasets.
+	- Supported for work directly funded or otherwise enabled by BLE.
+Enabled includes 1) pubs by BLE personnel that were enabled by the LTER but funded through other sources, 2) pubs by non-BLE personnel that were enabled by BLE through leveraging of logistical support, sample collections, etc., and 3) pubs by non-BLE personnel that use BLE datasets.
 	- Foundational for work we are building our work on
 	- LTER-BLE for work added to the For-Network collection
 	- LTER-IM for information management-related work